GrantXBeard/Showcase-Personal-Site/README.md

 # Showcase Project

 ### Introduction
 For my showcase project I decided to build myself a personal artist website.
 I wanted to create a space to view some of my selected works as well as offer more detail into the processes and mediums that I work with.
-I also wantwed to provide some basic information about myself as an artist and present ways of contacting or interacting with me.
+I also wanted to provide some basic information about myself as an artist and present ways of contacting or interacting with me.

 ### Goals
 - Demonstrate understanding of React, Router, asynchornous JavaScript, and end-to-end testing with Cypress
-- Build out and impliment an Express server
+- Build out and implement an Express server

 ### Technologies
 - React